 - May get upset or angry over changes

 Any of these symptoms may or may not signify a concern.
 However, when they appear collectively, they may highlight the necessity for a screening or diagnostic test.
-If your kid exhibits some or all of these early warning autism symptoms, request a prescription for a diagnostic assessment.
+If your kid exhibits some or all of these early signs of autism, request a prescription for a diagnostic assessment.
 Early diagnosis and treatment can have a long-term influence on autistic children.
 This prospect to detect autism symptoms early on can help you manage your child’s progress.

 As a parent, you understand your child well in order to locate the earliest red alerts of autism, and it is very important to pinpoint the difference, which is not normal.
 For that matter, it is always advisable to: